Countries sit at the negotiation table to discuss how they can bring peace between themselves.

 I took no position with respect to Piercy’s proposal and delivered Piercy’s message to the couple, but it was not received in the spirit in which it was intended.
 They interpreted it to mean that Piercy wanted to silence them.

 Here’s the thing; “blaming” for a death is the same as accusing of murder.
 “Murder,” “murderer,” and “murdered” are legal findings by a court of law.
-Using those words are the same as saying that a person or persons have been charged with murder, either confessed or stood trial, and been found guilty of murder by a court of law.
+Using those words are the same as saying that a person or persons have been found guilty of murder by a court of law.